-COVID-19’s rapid spread has had a significant impact on the global automotive industry, with a downturn in the demand for new and old vehicles.
-The impact of the global economic conditions and market sentiment directly affects the business of key players.
-Furthermore, the keen competition amongst peers, unstable material costs, and, most recently, the ban on the export and import, imposed by various economies to control the COVID-19 pandemic, are expected to result in a fall in business for all major players in the market.
+The rapid spread of coronavirus has had a substantial impact on the automotive industry, with a slowdown in the demand for old and new vehicles.
+The impact of the market sentiment and global economic conditions has a direct impact on the business of market players.
+Moreover, the volatile material costs, ban on the export and import imposed by several economies to control the COVID-19 spread, and keen competition among peers will result in a dip in the business for all major players in the used car industry.

-In 2019, the unorganized category held the larger share in the used car market, on the basis of sector.
-This was mainly due to the high share of unorganized players in the developing markets, such as India, China, Thailand, Brazil, and Mexico.
-Moreover, due to the weak regulatory environment around used car sale and purchase, developing countries are expected to witness the continued dominance of unorganized players during the forecast period.
+The unorganized category of the sector segment generated the higher revenue in 2019.
+This was due to the large share of unorganized players in emerging economies, including India, Mexico, Thailand, China, Brazil, and India.
+Moreover, owing to the weak regulatory environment for used car selling and buying, the used car market of emerging nations is projected to observe the continued dominance of unorganized players in the future.

-The used car market has been categorized into offline and online, based on sales medium.
-The offline category held the larger share, in terms of volume, in 2019, mainly due to the high consumer preference for buying a used car from a known dealer.
-Furthermore, it is important for consumers to take a test drive and go through various options before buying a used car from a dealer.
-Therefore, the offline category is expected to dominate the market throughout the forecast period.
+The market is categorized into offline and online under the sales medium segment.
+In 2019, the offline category held the larger share due to the high consumer preference for purchasing a used car from a known dealer.
+Moreover, it is imperative for customers to physically see it, take a test drive, and go through several options before purchasing a used car.

-Internet connectivity, along with urbanization and development in the telecom sector, has enabled a much better flow of information among people.
-Furthermore, this has been used rapidly by used car owners to advertise their products and spread the information about the available used cars.
-This not only makes the sale easier and faster, but also enables more people to sell and buy cars online, thus expanding the market.
-The used car market has largely been driven by the supply side rather than the demand side, and the availability of internet connectivity has made it easier for people to advertise their used cars effectively, thus increasing the overall supply and, in turn, providing a boost to the market.
+The emergence of online and e-commerce technologies is another key factor driving the used car market.
+The rapid urbanization, widening internet connectivity, and developments in the telecom sector have allowed for a much-better information flow among people.
+These factors are being rapidly used by used car owners to advertise their vehicles and spread the details about them.
+This smoothens the sales process and enables more stakeholders to sell and buy cars online.
+The supply side of this market has more weightage than the demand side, and the easy availability of internet connections has made it easier for people to advertise their used cars effectively, thereby increasing the overall supply..

 |Base Year (2019) Market Size||115.2 Million Units|